JulianKemmerer/PipelineC/docs/pypeline_sim_DESIGN.md

 Module-level wire declarations (`wire: Wire[T]` with no value) are `AnnAssign` nodes with `value=None` and are left untouched.

+**Unpacking** (`_lower_unpack`) evaluates the RHS once into a temporary, before any target, as Python and `_elab_unpack_assign` both do.
+It then emits one `Assign` per leaf and visits each one.
+A wire leaf becomes a *claimed* `_sim_wire_write` or lens write, so the per-invocation claim reset below covers it too.
+A plain local leaf stays an `Assign`, so `_TypedAnnAssignRewriter` still casts it to its declared type.
+Before this, only a single non-tuple target was recognised: `acc, b = x, y` was an ordinary Python local store of `acc` that elaboration built as a wire write.
+A starred target containing a wire raises `NotImplementedError`.
+Elaboration itself only accepts a flat all-`Name` target when the RHS is hardware.

+**Local bindings of wire names are rejected before the rewrite.** Just before the rewriter runs, `_check_no_local_binds_wire_name(fn, func_def, src_file, wire_names, wire_module_aliases)` raises `GlobalWireNameError` (defined in `pypeline.py`) if the body binds a wire name, or the alias of a wire-declaring module, as a local.
+A binding is a parameter, an annotated declaration, a `for`/comprehension variable, a lambda parameter, a `:=`, `with`/`except ... as` target, a nested `def`/`class`, or an import;
+the list comes from `_local_name_bindings`.
+The rewriter resolves names without any scope tracking, so such a local would silently be the wire here.
+PY_TO_LOGIC read a parameter or loop variable as the local, and re-declared the wire for `wire: T = expr`.
+The error fires at decoration (import) time, names the file and line, and uses the same wording as PY_TO_LOGIC's `ElaborationError` for the same set.
+There used to be an `AnnAssign` → `_sim_wire_write` rewrite here; it is gone, because that form can no longer reach the rewriter.

 For cross-module wire access (`board_vga.vga_pmod = ...`), `_build_reg_sim_func` also scans
 all module objects in `fn.__globals__` for `Wire[T]`/`Input[T]`/`Output[T]` annotations and